Room being used for other than its Council approved purpose.

-- Slabs must have a plastic membrane below them to stop rising damp.
+- Slabs must have a plastic membrane below to stop rising damp.

 - Rebate required to the slab edges.

-- Damp-course barriers and weep-holes required to the lower external brick walls.
+- Damp-course barriers and weep-holes required to brick walls.

-- Appropriate drainage and slab height above the outside soil and paving levels required.
+- Appropriate drainage and slab height above outside soil and paving levels required.

 These Building code requirements can only be achieved during, not after construction!

-- This type of construction CANNOT BE CONVERTED for use as habitable areas.
+- This type of construction CANNOT BE CONVERTED for habitable use.

-If anyone states otherwise, get it in writing with iron clad guarantees !
+If anyone states otherwise, get it in writing with guarantees !